 Mediterranean Lentil Salad

 - 1 cup French green lentils (Le Puy)

 - 1/2 cup very thinly sliced red onion

 - 8 – 10 sun-dried tomatoes halved or sliced

 - pinch of salt and pepper

-- Cook the lentils in the great deal of water in a rolling boil, till tender but still toothy, around 30 minutes.
+- Cook the lentils in a great deal of water in a rolling boil, till tender but still toothy, around 30 minutes.
 Drain, as needed.
 Transfer into a large serving bowl.

-- In a smaller bowl, whisk together the oil, lemon juice, and also the pinch of salt and pepper.
+- In a smaller bowl, whisk together the oil, lemon juice, and also a pinch of salt and pepper.
 Drizzle dressing over lentils.

 - Give everything a good toss.
 Taste it.
 Add more salt or lemon juice as needed.
 Serve along with parmesan shavings if desired.